Source: Jakarta Post

 Source: US Department of State

 Step # 1.
 Overseas Processing Entity (OPE)/UNHCR

 All along the resettlement process, prospective refugees to be resettled get letters of approval after each stage of the resettlement process.
 However, the three most important stages are during the pre-screening, interview with the US Immigration staff and after the results of medical examination.
-Now a days, refugees don’t get deny because of their prior medical conditions.
+Nowadays, refugees don’t get denied because of their prior medical conditions.
 This used to be the case in the past in the early 1980s, 1990s and early part of 2000, but things change after 2003.

 That is, refugee application for resettlement has to justify why resettlement is the optimal choice over local integration and repatriation.
-Simply put why can’t you integrate in your current host country and why can’t you return home?
-If the responses to these two questions along with other questions that may be asked by the interviewer are not satisfactory or there are misleading information in the story-line, they can be denied resettlement and their case will remain at that level…done!!
+Simply put why can’t you integrate into your current host country and why can’t you return home?
+If the responses to these two questions along with other questions that may be asked by the interviewer are not satisfactory or there is misleading information in the storyline, they can be denied resettlement and their case will remain at that level…done!!

-However, if they have a solid reason why resettlement is the optimal choice over other options, than a staff of the OPE will schedule a second interview.
-This time to prepare and finalize paperwork after which it will be forwarded to the US Consulate and a State Department or Department of Homeland Security staff will schedule an immigration interview, we is thorough and comprehensive and scary, at least to the refugee applicants.
+However, if they have a solid reason why resettlement is the optimal choice over other options, then a staff of the OPE will schedule a second interview.
+This time to prepare and finalize paperwork after which it will be forwarded to the US Consulate and a State Department or Department of Homeland Security staff will schedule an immigration interview, which are thorough and comprehensive and scary, at least to the refugee applicants.

 Step # 2.
 Interview with USCIS Staff